YaoChengLab/StomaVision/SERVE.md

 ### How to pack your own model weight to be served on [Instill Model](https://github.com/instill-ai/model)

-First name your newly trained weight to `model.pt` and move it under the path `deploy/model.pt`
+First name your newly trained weight to `model.pt` and move it under the path `deploy/model.pt`, or you can use our pretrained model under the path `/model/model.py`

 And zip the whole `/deploy` folder
 ```bash